prebid/prebid.github.io/guide/pb-guide-alerts.md

 ### Displaying an alert

-To display an alert, use the Liquid `include` command` to include one of the alert HTML files and pass the 'captured' content to it.
+To display an alert, use the Liquid `include` command to include one of the alert HTML files and pass the 'captured' content to it.
 The include files provide the HTML and CSS references to correctly format the alert.
 There are four include files:

 - alert_note.html
 - alert_tip.html
 - alert_important.html
 - alert_warning.html

-In the example below we are including the tip alert, `alert_tip.html` and passing the value of `tipAlert` to the pages `content` variable.
+In the example below we are including the tip alert, `alert_tip.html` and passing the value of `tipAlert` to the page's `content` variable.

 ```
 { % include alerts/alert_tip.html content=tipAlert % }